DigitalzombieTLD/FoxCompanion/README.md

 2. Extract everything from the ZIP file to your new TLD\Mods folder (overwrite old files)

+3. Delete any existing "FoxCompanion.json" file in your TLD\Mods folder!!!

-3. Download and install "ModSettings"-Mod by zeobviouslyfakeacc: https://github.com/zeobviouslyfakeacc/ModSettings/releases/latest
+4. Download and install "ModSettings"-Mod by zeobviouslyfakeacc: https://github.com/zeobviouslyfakeacc/ModSettings/releases/latest

-4. Start the game!
+5. Start the game!

 =============================================
 =============================================

 How to use:
 ===========
-1. Fox spawns automatically 3 seconds after you get in the game or transition to a new scene (eg. getting indoors/outdoors)
+1. Fox spawns automatically 2 seconds after you get in the game or transition to a new scene (eg. getting indoors/outdoors)

 2. You can customize options (controls etc) in the ModSettings menu found under: